LispCookbook/cl-cookbook/testing.md

 Here we defined two `stages` (see [environments](https://docs.gitlab.com/ce/ci/environments.html)), "test" and "build", defined to run one after another.
-A "build" stage will start only if the "test" one succeesds.
+A "build" stage will start only if the "test" one succeeds.

 "build" is asked to run `only` when a new tag is pushed, not at every commit.
 When it succeeds, it will make